ArgonDesign/alogic/doc/srams.md

 The language supports 2 different variants of SRAMs:
   - SRAMs driven from registers
-  - SRAMs driven from combinatorial signals
+  - SRAMs driven from combinational signals

 SRAMs can be declared with the following syntax: